What is MuleSoft?

 MuleSoft has an integrated development environment, called the MuleSoft AnyPoint Platform, that can streamline all of your internal technologies and simplify integration.

-The AnyPoint platform has quickly become one of the most preferred and highly scalable platforms for creating and managing APIs.
+The AnyPoint platform has quickly become one of the most preferred and highly scalable platforms for creating and maintaining APIs.
 Perhaps the biggest reason for such growth is the ease and simplicity of creating all of these APIs.
 This is especially true if you have Mule 4, which we will get into later.

 Basically, not only will you be able to connect all of your apps, but you can connect them to your on-premise systems as well.
 This is because the AnyPoint Platform architecture was created so that the data can flow pretty much anywhere it is.
 You can do pretty much anything you need inside as far as integrations are concerned.
 Even if you have applications created with disparate technologies, you can still use the Anypoint Platform to connect them if needed.